-CIBC Mellon Global Securities Services Company, Toronto, Ontario, (the "Administrator and Valuation Agent") acts as administrator and valuation agent to the Funds pursuant to an amended and restated fund administration services agreement dated April 11, 2022, as may be further supplemented, amended and/or amended and restated from time to time entered into with the Manager.
+CIBC Mellon Global Securities Services Company, Toronto, Ontario, (the "Administrator and Valuation Agent") acts as administrator and valuation agent to the Funds pursuant to an amended and restated fund administration services agreement dated April 11, 2022, as may be further supplemented, amended and/or amended and restated from time to time entered into with the Manager (the "CIBC Administration Agreement").
 The Administrator and Valuation Agent is independent of the Manager.